chef/automate/components/automate-chef-io/content/docs/iam-v1-overview.md

 A policy with a wildcard permits access to any action, resource, or subject in that space.

 Authorization permits wildcards in policy definitions, so you can create a policy covering a range of possible values.

 ## Default Authorization Settings

-By default, Chef Automate IAM v1 is initialized with policies that allow the following:
+By default, Chef Automate IAM v1 initializes with policies that allow the following:

 * Admin users can perform any action on any Chef Automate IAM v1 resource.
-* All non-Admin users can perform any action on Chef Automate IAM v1 resources, with the exception of actions on resources related to authorization (`auth`) or other system-level resources.
+* All non-Admin users can perform any action on Chef Automate IAM v1 resources, not including actions on resources related to authorization (`auth`) or other system-level resources.
-  Only Admins can modify teams, API tokens, other users, policies, notifications, and node lifecycle settings.
+  Only Admins can edit teams, API tokens, other users, policies, notifications, and data lifecycle settings.

 See the [IAM v1 Policies]({{< relref "#iam-v1-policies" >}}) documentation for more information on how Chef Automate IAM v1's default policies map to different functions.

 ## Viewing Policies